Pizzuti92/MG-MAMPOSSt/README.md

 In order to perform the same run in MCMC mode type ```nmcmc=0``` in "Options.txt".
 We select ```Nsample=100000``` points in the chain.

 Running ```$ sh script/script_runmam.sh -t``` in this case should produce the [marginalized distributions](https://github.com/Pizzuti92/MG-MAMPOSSt/blob/main/test/plot_test_MCMC_Chameleon.png) in the "test" folder.
 The corresponding (log) likelihood is stored in "MaxLike_ChameleonTestMCMC.dat" in the same folder; the execution on a laptop with the features specified above should take roughly 10 minutes.

+## Extension and update

+Since the expression of the gravitational potential is involved only in the solution of the Jeans' equation, new mass models or modified gravity/dark energy parametrizations can be introduced by modifying the routines where the potential enters, which are the functions fa(tlog) and sr2int(alr) in API.f.
+Add a new entry in the condition chain, identified by a new integer number **kmp**.